 Natural home remedies can’t cure a cold or flu, but they may help ease symptoms.
 Try home remedies for a cold and flu like:

 - herbal tea

 - chicken broth

-Putting potatoes in your socks cannot cure a cold or other ailments.
+Putting potatoes in your socks cannot cure cold or other ailments.
 There’s no medical research that shows that it works.

 Eating potatoes, however, may help boost your immune system and help you beat a cold or flu.
 Bake, steam, or boil potatoes in their skins for the most nutrition.